paraspell/xcm-tools/apps/playground/README.md

 This will start the development server.
 Open the link given during startup to access the playground.

+## Contribute to XCM Tools and earn rewards 💰

+We run an open Bug Bounty Program that rewards contributors for reporting and fixing bugs in the project.
+More information on bug bounty can be found in the [official documentation](https://paraspell.github.io/docs/contribution.html).

 ## Get Support 🚑

 - Contact form on our [landing page](https://paraspell.xyz/#contact-us).